zalando-stups/swagger1st/README.md

-##swagger1st: A Swagger-First Clojure Ring handler
+## swagger1st: A Swagger-First Clojure Ring handler

 ![Maven Central](https://img.shields.io/maven-central/v/org.zalando/swagger1st.svg)
 [![Build Status](https://travis-ci.org/zalando/swagger1st.svg?branch=master)](https://travis-ci.org/zalando/swagger1st)
 [![codecov](https://codecov.io/gh/zalando/swagger1st/branch/master/graph/badge.svg)](https://codecov.io/gh/zalando/swagger1st)

 swagger1st is a Clojure [Ring](https://github.com/ring-clojure/ring) handler that parses, validates and routes requests based on your [Swagger](http://swagger.io/)/OpenAPI definition.
+It takes the opposite approach of [ring-swagger](https://github.com/metosin/ring-swagger)—which enables you to generate your Swagger spec from your Clojure code—by allowing you to use your Swagger spec to generate Clojure code.

 Instead of defining routes and validation rules in your code, you can use swagger1st along with [Swagger/OpenAPI's great tool set](http://editor.swagger.io/) to specify your API according to the [Swagger/Open API 2.0 Specification](https://github.com/swagger-api/swagger-spec).
 This enables you to specify your API in an API-First, technology-independent format.
 The resulting definition is the ultimate format for publishing, sharing and reviewing your API.

-####Compatibility Overview
+#### Compatibility Overview
 swagger1st aims to implement all of the Swagger/OpenAPI spec's features, so that you only have to write your business logic.
 [This document](https://github.com/zalando/swagger1st/blob/master/comp-2.0.md) shows which aspects of the spec it currently supports.

-**[Questions:
-- Is swagger1st an API-First version of Ring? -> I guess that's explained in the last paragraph in the previous section; it's a ring handler that parses, validates and routes based on a Swagger definition.
-- Why would/should someone use this?
-In other words, what are the key, basic advantages of this approach: That it's tech-independent?
-That it's simpler than defining routes and validation rules?
-What's the "easy sell"?
-- Is there anything else that we know of that does something similar, or is this the first/most useful? -> Unlike [ring-swagger](https://github.com/metosin/ring-swagger), which derives a Swagger definition from your Clojure code, swagger1st allows you to start with your API definition: You specify the API using Swagger in a platform-independent way, and swagger1st translates the specification into Clojure code.
-- What are swagger1st's most useful/innovative aspects?]**

 swagger1st will use the Swagger definition of your API as a configuration file for processing incoming requests—ensuring that your implementation and specification always remain in sync.
 During runtime, you can inspect and easily test your API with the built-in [Swagger UI](http://petstore.swagger.io/).
 You can also extend the interpretation of